-- Incorporation of specific uses into the proposal such as Cultural, Arts, Entertainment and Performance uses - Initiatives that for example foster the incubation of new entrepreneurs, educational opportunities that prepare local residents and young adults for future career opportunities - Seed funding and organizational support to existing local and/or non-profit organizations including organizations that support business improvement or cultural district within Dudley Square
+• Incorporation of specific uses into the proposal such as cultural, arts, entertainment and performance uses;

+- Initiatives that, for example, foster the incubation of new entrepreneurs, and/or provide educational opportunities that prepare local residents and young adults for future career opportunities; - Seed funding and organizational support to existing local and/or non-profit organizations including organizations that support business improvement or the cultural district within Dudley Square.

-In order to achieve the development objectives within this RFP (around the affordability of housing, good jobs, economic development opportunities and development without displacement) it is expected that there may be a significant contribution of city resources to achieve these goals.
+In order to achieve the development objectives within this RFP (around the affordability of housing, good jobs, economic development opportunities and development without displacement), it is expected that there may be a significant contribution of city resources to achieve these goals.
 Proposals that rely heavily on government subsidies to achieve the development objectives of this RFP may understandably not have significant additional resources to commit to community benefits.
-However, all proposals must submit a community benefits narrative which speaks to overall community contribution of the proposed development.
+However, all proposals must include a community benefits narrative which speaks to overall community contribution of the proposed development.